Inspiring Things to Do at the Blue Mountains

 With the mountains, trees, waterfalls and beautiful quaint towns all working together to form a magical view, you will have a blissful time adventuring through mystical places.
-Here are a few captivating things to do in the Blue Mountains.
+The Blue Mountains is a popular destination to visit in a tour in Australia Here are a few captivating things to do in the Blue Mountains.

 Somewhere on the rugged tablelands of the Blue Mountain region lie the puzzling and intriguing stone formations known as the Three Sisters.
 They are inarguably one of the most spectacular destination points on the mountain, with millions of excited tourists pouring in yearly to catch a glimpse.
 Riddled with various legends and myths, the Three Sisters can be found standing tall at Echo Point, Katoomba, which is about 2.5 kilometres from the Great Western Highway.
 The Sisters are more than just another historical view to be stored in pictures or simply looked upon at just a glance, it would be next to impossible to stare at these unusual and rather captivating 900-plus meters tall rock formations and not have your jaw dangle like a Christmas ornament — a totally mesmerising feeling!

 - Head to Echo Point lookout for the best view and catch the stunning sunset over the Three Sisters and Jamison Valley.